Papardel/Software-Engineering/README.md

 # Software-engineering

-Steps to get the application running (docker files are to be ignored for now):
+Steps to get the application running:

 - clone the repository
 - install required python packages